Infrared search and track

 An Infrared Search and Track (IRST) system (sometimes called infrared sighting and tracking) detects and tracks objects that emit infrared radiation, such as the infrared signatures of jet aircraft and helicopters.
+Some naval surface vessels, such as the Istanbul-class frigate, are also equipped with IRST.

 A generalized case of forward-looking infrared (FLIR) systems, IRST systems provide all-around situation awareness.
 Their thermographic cameras are passive: unlike radar, they do not emit radiation and therefore do not add to an aircraft's emissions signature.
 Within range, an IRST's angular resolution is better than radar because infrared has a shorter wavelength than radar emissions.
 But an IRST's range is less than radar because infrared emissions are attenuated by the atmosphere and by poor weather (although less so than visible light).

 History

 Early systems

 An April 1966 photo of an F-8E Crusader of VMF(AW)-235 at Da Nang shows the IRST in front of the canopy.